nice-digital/wdio-cucumber-steps/README.md

-`/^I have a screen that is ([\d]+) by ([\d]+) pixels$/` | Set the browser size to a given size `/^I have closed all but the first (window\|tab)$/` | Close all but the first browser window/tab `/^a (alertbox\|confirmbox\|prompt) is( not)* opened$/` | Check if a modal is opened
+`/^I have a screen that is ([\d]+) by ([\d]+) pixels$/` | Set the browser size to a given size `/^I have closed all but the first (window\|tab)$/` | Close all but the first browser window/tab `/^a (alertbox\|confirmbox\|prompt) is( not)* opened$/` | Check if a modal is opened `/^I debug$/` | Add a breakpoint to stop the running browser and give you time to jump into it and check the state of your application ([WDIO Help on Debug](http://webdriver.io/api/utility/debug.html)).
 <!-- END given generated comment -->

 ### When steps